 “Unblock Netflix” in China?

-Interestingly, the problem with watching Netflix in China isn’t that China has blocked access to the website like they have to Facebook or Twitter.
+Interestingly, the problem with watching Netflix in China isn’t that China has blocked access to the website like they have to Facebook or Twitter (see How to access Facebook in China).
 Frankly, China could care less what movies you watch.
 The reality is that you don’t need to unblock Netflix in China.

 The problem is that Netflix is only licensed to stream its content in certain countries – and China is not one of them.
 If you try to access Netflix in China you’re going to end up with a screen that looks like this: